Rockung/mydocs/dart.md

 ## **Language cheatsheet**

+The Dart language is designed to be easy to learn for coders coming from other languages, but it has a few unique features.
+This cheatsheet written by an for Google engineers walks you through the most important of these language features.

 ### String interpolation

-- put the value of an expression inside a string by using ${expression}
+Embed the value of an expression into a string.

+- use ***${expression}***
 - omit the {} if the expression is an identifier

 ```dart